stovereadywood/stovereadywood.github.io/falling-pm25.md

 In 2008 and 2009, there was as much PM2.5 from wood as other sources, but after that wood started to climb until 2018.
-Probably some of this is due to people switching from coal, but publicity around climate change encouraged the new installations of stoves burning wood.
+Probably some of this is due to people switching from coal, but publicity around climate change encouraged the new installation of stoves burning wood.
 As our Felling License regulations impose strict restocking and replanting requirements, British firewood is almost all sustainable and carbon neutral.